 Grab-n-Go Snacks for Toddlers

-Learn new quick, tasty, and healthy snacks for your toddler that you can prepare in minutes!
+Learn new quick, tasty, and healthy grab-n-go snacks for your toddler that you can prepare in minutes!

 Dozens of snacks marketed for toddlers are available at your local grocer, but many of them are processed with less wholesome and health promoting ingredients.
 Help your child develop healthy eating habits by making your own nutritious snacks.
 With a little planning, creativity, and preparation, a nutritious snack is within reach!

 Before heading off to do your weekly grocery shopping, make a list of some of your toddler’s favorite snacks, or think of some new ones he/she may like to try.
 Look up ideas from your favorite cookbook or magazine, or try our ideas below.
 Make sure to include the ingredients on your grocery list.

 Here are some nutritious ideas to arm your grab-n-go snack arsenal.
 Where an asterisk (*) is found, please note that these snacks must be kept at a safe temperature (less than 40°F) to prevent spoilage.
 Food safety is key!
 Keep these snacks in a refrigerator, cooler or insulated lunch sack with ice.

 - PB&J sandwich made with almond butter and fruit preserves

 - Bell pepper strips, cucumber slices, and baby carrots dipped in hummus*

 - Cut up fresh fruit dipped in yogurt*